norbibi/Windows_Golem_Requestor/README.md

 <h1 align="center"> Golem Requestor - Windows Installer </h1>

-## Why this installer
+## Why this installer?
 I wrote this installer to make it easier to install/update & manage the Golem Requestor daemon for Windows.
 Indeed, initially, you have to:
-- download the latest Yagna binaries on the Golem repository
+- Download the latest Yagna binaries on the Golem repository.
-- extract them somewhere on your system
+- Extract them somewhere on your system.
-- add the path to the Path environment variable
+- Add the path to the Path environment variable.
-- create the app-key
+- Create the app-key.
-- request test tokens
+- Request test tokens.

 In addition, as Yagna daemon does not implement Windows service methods, you need to first launch the daemon in a dedicated window before running your application.
 WinSW is used to wrap Yagna daemon as a Windows service.